AlexBethel/NMT-AutoCovidSurvey/README.md

 ## Installation & configuration

-This script requires Python (version 2 or 3), as well as the `pip` package manager.
+This script requires Python (version 2 or 3), as well as the `pip` package manager, and an installation of the Chromium (or Chrome) web browser.
 With those installed, run `pip install -r requirements.txt` in the repository to install all other dependencies.

 Copy or rename the default `config.def.toml` to `config.toml`, and fill out all the listed fields with correct information.